shoganhennessy/state-funding-faculty/README.md

 # Less Funding, More Lecturers, and Fewer Professors

-Senan Hogan-Hennessy, latest revision: 3 January 2024
+Senan Hogan-Hennessy, latest revision: 10 May 2024

 ## Stagnating State Funding for Higher Education and its Effect on Faculty at US Universities